FCG101/How-To-Make-a-Venti-Iced-Caramel-Macchiato/README.md

 2. Adding Vanilla Syrup:

    - Now you will add 4 pumps of vanilla syrup to the cup.

-     > If the vanilla syrup co ntainer does not have a pump, add around 2oz of vanilla syrup.
+     > If the vanilla syrup container does not have a pump, add around 2oz of vanilla syrup.

 3. Adding Milk: